 Overview

-While narcissistic tendencies can exist on a spectrum in the general population, narcissistic personality disorder (NPD) is a specific diagnosis that significantly impairs an individual's functioning and quality of life.
+While narcissism and narcissistic tendencies can exist on a spectrum in the general population, narcissistic personality disorder (NPD) is a specific diagnosis that significantly impairs an individual's functioning and quality of life.
 Effective treatment for NPD typically involves long-term psychotherapy, which may include cognitive-behavioral approaches to help modify destructive thought patterns and behaviors, and psychodynamic therapy to explore underlying emotional complexities and improve relational dynamics.

 Symptoms